CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 There are reasonable notice periods to agree.
 In this context, it should be ensured that sufficient time remains for the outsourcing customer within the notice periods to take over the outsourced processes themselves or to transfer them to another service provider (15 Orderly termination of an outsourcing relationship).

-Often, outsourcing customers seek to set penalties or compensation for eventual non-compliance with service quality.
+Often, outsourcing customers seek to set penalties or compensation for possible non-compliance with the quality of service.
 From the point of view of the outsourcing service provider, the following aspects must be taken into account or regulated with the outsourcing customer:

 * Quantification of damage occurred
 * Measurability of image damage
-* Proceedings in case of insolvency of the outsourcing service provider
+* Proceedings in the event of insolvency of the outsourcing service provider
 * Procedure for catastrophic damage
 ** Next relocations **

 The possibilities for the integration of third parties, subcontractors and subcontractors by the outsourcing service provider are to be regulated.
-In general, it is advisable not to exclude this principle, but to establish meaningful conditions.
+In general, it is advisable not to exclude this in principle, but to establish meaningful conditions.
 In principle, any further relocation should only be permissible if all the requirements that are met by the service provider under the existing outsourcing relationship are met.

 ** Client capability **